What Types of Stocks Do Well During Volatility?

 💡 Quick Tip: It’s smart to invest in a range of assets so that you’re not overly reliant on any one company or market to do well.
 For example, by investing in different sectors you can add diversification to your portfolio, which may help mitigate some risk factors over time.

-What Sectors and Stocks Are More Volatile?
+Which Sectors and Stocks Tend to be More Volatile?

 • Consumer discretionary